-- 1. Introduction to English we will learn the basics of writing various forms such as paragraphs and emails, will focus on grammar, sentence structure, quotation integration and citations to prepare students for the upcoming semester of English - 2.
-Short Story and Storytelling Unit investigating orality, storytelling, and a wide variety of short stories. - 3.
-Novel Study The Outsiders by S.E.
-Hinton - 4.
+- 1. Introduction to English we will learn and review the basics of writing various forms such as paragraphs and emails, will focus on grammar, sentence structure, quotation integration and citations to prepare students for the upcoming semester of English - 2.
+Short Story Unit selections from Inside Stories and other more contemporary works - 3.
+Novel Study The Absolutely True Diary of a Part Time Indian by Sherman Alexei - 4.
 Poetry a mix of classic and contemporary works - 5.
+Shakespeare A Midsummer Night's Dream

+Throughout all units we will continue to work on grammar, language usage, composition skills and editing skills in English 9.

-Shakespeare Julius Caesar expect throughout all of their work to be considering the question, "why does this matter today?"
+I am very passionate about how education and our classrooms look within the realm of our current times, including media, real world applications and up-to-date information.
+Students can expect throughout all of their work to be considering the question, "why does this matter today?"
 We will study a wide variety of voices, cultures, experiences, and stories.

-Throughout all units we will continue to work on grammar, language usage, composition skills and editing skills in English 8.

-I am very passionate about how education and our classroom looks within the realm of our current times, including media, real world applications and up-to-date information.
-Students can